Champions of the Chesapeake

 honor the past and current members of Chesapeake Bay Commission

-The 2019 Public Service Award will be received by Chesapeake Bay Commission Leadership – Senator Guy Guzzone (MD), Senator Gene Yaw (PA), and Delegate David Bulova (VA).
+The 2019 Public Service Award was received by Chesapeake Bay Commission Leadership – Senator Guy Guzzone (MD), Senator Gene Yaw (PA), and Delegate David Bulova (VA).

-The 2019 Lifetime Achievement Award will be received by Ann P. Swanson, Executive Director
+The 2019 Lifetime Achievement Award was received by Ann P. Swanson, Executive Director

 Gene Yaw, Senate of Pennsylvania (R-23)